oughtinc/ergo/README.md

     - Models often can't take into account all relevant considerations
     - Workflows aren't made explicit so they can't be automated
 3. This limits their potential:
-    - Very few people build models
+    - Few people build models
-    - Very few people submit questions to prediction platforms, or predict on these platforms
+    - Few people submit questions to prediction platforms, or predict on these platforms
     - Improvements to forecasting accrue slowly
     - Most decisions are not informed by systematic forecasts
 4. Better infrastructure for forecasting can connect the pieces and help realize the potential of scalable high-quality forecasting